Mirandadaa/mica-gd300/lectures/w8-assignments.md

 1. Edit the original text into 200-words text.
 You may summarize it or choose an entirely different structure for your text.
 1. Edit your text again into 20-words text.
 What is the most essential information that needs to be included?
 What are the interesting details?
 What are the things you may add/change/omit and still communicate?
 1. Research on contents - Story structure, characters, places, etc. Collect images, texts links and references.
-1. Research on visuals - What tone do you want to tell the story in?
-Create mood boards.
-Collect source image/video/audio/text/etc.

 On Google Drive, upload:
 - the original text